lamhq/tech-notes/pages/devops/aws/5-database/2-aurora/2-aurora-serverless.md

 It can help you to stay within budget.
 Your're charged only for resources consumed by DB clusters, per-second billing.

-It's the same data resiliency as Aurora provisioned: six copies of data across three AZs.
+It's the same data resiliency as Aurora provisioned: 6 copies of data across three AZs.

 You can achieve high availability by Multi-AZ deployments.